yowu/ctags_ls/README.md

 `ctags_ls` is a simple language server implementation to use `ctags` in the editors that do not natively support it.

 > [!NOTE]
 > This is not a full-featured language server and only supports basic functionalities such as goto definition, declaration, and implementation so far.
+It has been tested with Helix Editor and Zed Editor for C++ projects only.

 ## Prerequisites